 The squeaking had been coming from a large swivel chair.
-Something jumped out of it, but the scene still had too much interference to see it clearly.
+Something jumped out of it, but the scene still had too much interference to see clearly.

 The blurry image of the squeaky thing shook what appeared to be a head.

 Nevertheless, he had much more important things to worry about.
-Today was Friday, the day that they were supposed to visit the one known as Mr. M. After this meeting, if they survived, they would decide whether it was reasonable or even possible to continue their plans to stop the cogs.
+Today was Friday, the day that they were supposed to visit the individual known as Mr. M. After this meeting, if they survived, they would decide whether it was reasonable or even possible to continue their plans to stop the cogs.

 The first thing that they needed to do was return their loan.
 They took the next bus to the old bank.
 When they walked inside, they saw the same Loan Shark waiting for them there.

-"That was fast."
-The cog remarked.
-"Too fast if you ask me.
+"That was fast," the cog remarked, "too fast if you ask me.
 Now you'll have a fantastic credit score!
-Why do I always get the smart guys?"
-He grumbled to himself as he took their money.
+Why do I always get the smart guys?" he grumbled to himself as he took their money.

 Evina looked at the mirror.
 He pulled his bowtie tight and made sure everything was in proper order.
 It was unusual to see a toon in a tuxedo.
 His feathers were combed back, he had his bill polished, and he looked perfectly spiffy.
 Feeling satisfied, he opened the dressing room door and stepped outside.